The bar chart illustrates the total number of international

 students

-increased in four Use synonyms
+rose in all Use synonyms

-.
+countries.
 The USA was the most common destination, with around 180,000 Use synonyms

 students